taylor/kiex/README.md

 Upgrade kiex
  * ``` kiex selfupdate ``` -- pull down latest updates for kiex
     - Can also re-curl

+### Design philosophy

+ * KISS
+ * Sane defaults
+ * Self-contained
+ * Single-purpose

+#### Comparison Q&A

+How is it like exenv (rbenv)?
+ * Super light and simple
+ * Focus on installing & managing one piece of software: Elixir

+How is it not like exenv?
+ * Does not use shims
+ * Includes elixir build component

+How is it like Kerl?
+ * Minimal command set
+ * Retrieves, builds, installs and manages different releases

+How is it not like Kerl?
+ * Not as flexible on install path
+ * Dynamically get's release list instead of caching
+ * Build and install actions are not separated

+How is it like RVM?
+ * Sane defaults
+ * Uses Unix PATH to manage binary to use

+How is it not like RVM?
+ * No function over-loading
+ * Does not manage/install extra software and prereqs

 ### Platforms/Shells tested